zedchance/embed_help/README.md

 ## Screenshots

-Here are some examples of what the help messages look like before and after.
+Here are some examples of what the help messages look like before and after using [!blue](https://github.com/zedchance/blues_bot.py) bot.

 The default help message before:
 ![before3](screenshots/before3.png)